sicordero/sicordero.github.io/content/project/radar/index.md

   - Data Visualization
 ---

+Ice-penetrating radar is a niche, but universally accessible visual dataset.

-Interpreting layers in ice-penetrating radar data is time consuming and sometimes pendantic.
-However, if you enjoy pattern recognition puzzles, you may enjoy it and start to identify structures that could have been overlooked.
-Creating new ways to look at radar
+Working with ice-penetrating radar data is complicated, time consuming, and often times pedantic.
+However, if you enjoy pattern recognition puzzles, or 3D puzzles, you may enjoy it.

 <!--more-->